 Abstract: We find that US public firms spread out their debt more across different sources in recession quarters, making measures of debt concentration move pro-cyclically.
 There is substantial cross-sectional variation in these dynamics.
 Firms with less leverage and higher debt concentration further decrease leverage and increase debt concentration in recessions.
 The opposite is true for firms with higher leverage and lower debt concentration.
 The latter (former) group consists of firms that are larger (smaller), less risky (riskier), have fewer (more) growth options and lower (higher) cash levels.
 While the fraction of total assets funded by bank debt increases in the recession by approximately 18% of its average non-recession level, the equivalent measure for market debt drops by approximately 7%.
 Bank debt, in particular, term loans, appears to become more attractive during recession quarters, especially for borrowers characterized by high profitability while firm size, in contrast, has a positive effect on the use of market debt in recessions.
 A cluster analysis shows that a substantial fraction of firms changes its debt policy over the business cycle.
 For example, 12% of the firms that exclusively use bond-financing pre-recession switch to bank-financing during recessions.

-Cooper, M., Halling, M.,Yang,W., The Persistence of Fee Dispersion among Mutual Funds, January 2020 (under revision for the Review of Finance).
+Cooper, M., Halling, M.,Yang,W., The Persistence of Fee Dispersion among Mutual Funds, January 2020 (conditionally accepted at the Review of Finance).